GCUGrayArea/dwarfen-mohawk/docs/memory/progress.md

 **No PRs blocked.**

-PR-002 has no dependencies (depends only on PR-001, which is complete).
+PR-003 and PR-004 both depend on PR-001 and PR-002, which are now complete.

 ---